-This is the first article in this DIY guide series
+This is the first article in this DIY optimization guide series

-Learn to Do Your Own SEO to Save Money
+Learn to Create and Carry Out Your Own SEO Strategy

 If you have some common-sense, aren’t too lazy and want to know more about your own customers, you too can do SEO!
 The first thing you can do to improve your online marketing is to carry out keyword research.
 SEO is part of the content creation process.
 It’s very easy to “cheat” and create valuable content when you know what people are looking for!